The Sterlingbuild Guide to Loft Conversions

 On average, VELUX loft conversions, including the installation of VELUX pitched roof windows, will cost upwards of £20,000, while the average Dormer loft conversion with a double bedroom and en-suite can cost around £35,000–£45,000.

-Again, the scale of your project will determine how long your loft conversion takes to complete, but on average it takes four to six weeks.
+Again, the scale of your project will determine how long your loft conversion takes to complete, but on average it takes one to two months.

 Important things to consider